SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 BD smell of movies bottled up for memories
-BE abuse as balance between bottle and um... that other thing BF Rahel "canned" by principle due to her childlike nature => BE silent Estha places vegetables in film cans
+BE abuse as balance between bottle and um... that other thing BF Rahel "canned" by principle due to her childlike nature BE silent Estha places vegetables in film cans

+CA twins as "two-egged"

 ## Defluffifying